Country of origin: cambodia

 [r] Yes.
 I still live there now.

 [r] Yes, they lived here until they grew up.
-Now they’re all grown up.
+Now they’re grown up.
 One of them went to the United States.
 One went to Guadeloupe.
 Now there are two boys left here.
-The youngest one lives in Vitry.
-The eldest, today….
-It’s possible that when he was a kid, he was a little… now he has a disease, he has a… What’s it called?
+The youngest lives in Vitry.
+The eldest, today… It’s possible that when he was little, he was a bit… now he has an illness, he has a… What’s it called?
 He’s depressed.
-He wonders why his father abandoned him when he was a kid.
-He is still….
-He gets angry all the time.
+He wonders why his father abandoned him when he was little.
+He’s always… He gets angry all the time.
 He has three children.
 His wife is French.
 He has three children.
 He can’t move on.
-The kid, he’s moved on, but he says, “Why do others have a father, and we don’t have a father?”
+The youngest has moved on, but he says, ‘Why do the others have a father and we don’t?’
 He doesn’t even know his father.
-From Vietnam, I brought all four of them to France.
+I brought all four of them to France from Vietnam.

 [i] What did they study?